 - The Floyd E. "Tut" Fann State Veterans Home in Huntsville

 - The William F. Green State Veterans Home in Bay Minette

 - The Col. Robert L Howard State Veterans Home in Pell City.

 There is a monthly fee for the veterans homes, you must have an honorable discharge and at least one day of wartime service to qualify for admittance.

 Property Tax for Homes of Totally Disabled Persons Over Age 65

 Any Alabama residents is exempt from ad valorem taxes on their home and and adjacent 160 acres of land if they are permanently and totally disabled or 65 years of age or older, and have a net annual income of $12,000.00 or less.

 Any veteran who has a home that was acquired under the VA's specially adapted housing grant is tax exempt as long as it is owned and occupied by the veteran or their surviving spouse.

-All military retirement pay is exempt from any Alabama state, county or municipal income tax.
+All military retirement pay and Survivor Benefit Program payments are exempt from any Alabama state, county or municipal income tax.

 Motor Vehicle Paid for by VA Grant